Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 - The relay chain has free execution
 - `DenyThenTry<A, B>` denies the execution if A is true, else evaluates B for allowance
-- `DenyReserveTransferToRelayChain` prevents sending a reserve transfer asset to the relay.
+- `DenyReserveTransferToRelayChain` prevents sending a `InitiateReserveWithdraw`, `DepositReserveAsset` or `TransferReserveAsset` instruction to the relay.

 ---